Yuri-Vlasqz/Yuri-Vlasqz/README.md

-⚡ Electrical engineer with emphasis on electronics and computers, graduated from PUC-Rio.
+⚡ Electrical engineer with emphasis on electronics and computers, currently attending a postgraduate course in software engineering.

-💻 Knowledge of C and Python programming languages.
+💻 Knowledge of C, Python and Javascript programming languages.

 🛠️ Experience with hardware prototyping using Arduino.

-📚 Learning and applying projects about data science, machine learning and computer vision.
+📚 Learning and applying projects about data science, computer vision and full Stack development.

 <!---
 Yuri-Vlasqz/Yuri-Vlasqz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.